cangjie-bot/cangjie_runtime/README.md

 For a detailed introduction and usage of the standard library, please refer to the [official standard library documentation](https://cangjie-lang.cn/docs?url=%2F1.0.0%2Flibs%2Fstd%2Fstd_module_overview.html).

 ![](std/figures/cangjie_std.png)

+> Usage of Third-Party Libraries
+> - `flatbuffers` is used in the standard library `ast`.
+It is used as a source code dependency and will be compiled and integrated into the binary release package.
+> - `libboundscheck` is used in the standard libraries `core`, `collection`, `convert`, `env`, `fs`, `net`, `posix`, `process`, and `time`.
+It is used as a source code dependency and will be compiled and integrated into the binary release package.
+> - `PCRE2` is used in the standard library `regex`.
+It is used as a source code dependency and will be compiled and integrated into the binary release package.

 ### Directory